You are listening to the Sean Hannity Radio Show Podcast.

 We hire the best people.

-You train the best people, and then you can't second guess the best people.
+And then you can't second-guess the best people.

 If you hand them a firearm, you know that they're ready, that they know how to use it in the circumstances.

-And they're not listening to people saying a stop, stop, stop, they just keep rolling ahead.
+And they're not listening to people saying a stop, stop, stop.

 So now he's got a split-second decision to make.

-Oh, are they good people or do they have bombs in on their motorcycles with them and they're here to kill us?
+Oh, are they good people or do they have bombs on their motorcycles with them and they're here to kill us?

-And he made the decision that in that case the risk was too high, and he had to take these guys out.
+And he made the decision that in that case, the risk was too high, and he had to take these guys out.

-Now it's easy to second guess them when we're not there.
+Now, it's easy to second-guess them when we're not there.

-But I don't second guess people in combat.
+But I don't second-guess people in combat.

 That's their decision.